 The spread of COVID-19 has forced millions of students and teachers to move their communication online.
 The schools are closed until further notice and we have to adapt to a new lifestyle.
-Teachers and administrators are now working hard trying to keep students on track, shifting to online learning within the shortest time.
+Teachers and administrators are working hard during lockdown trying to keep students on track, shifting to online learning within the shortest time.

 Although technology evolution now allows many things we haven’t believed possible, the shift to e-learning doesn’t go as smoothly as we want it to be.
 Facing the pitfalls of digital learning may be discouraging and frustrating both for teachers and students.